bcgov/DevEx-Roadmap/_pages/m1_designprocessmap.md

 Through collaboration within TS and with external stakeholders, it has been determined that the enhanced approach should follow four interconnected phases:

-* Initiation
+* Phase 1: Initiation
-* Early design and coordination
+* Phase 2: Early design and coordination
-* Design and development
+* Phase 3: Design and development
-* Transition
+* Phase 4: Transition

 These phases should be guided by two dimensions of governance: